leaprotocol/clona/README.md

 ## Features

-- Capture images in RAW format using a connected camera.
+- Image Acquisition in RAW format
-- Segment and preprocess images to locate calibration elements.
-- Analyze lens properties including sharpness, vignetting, PSF, and bokeh.
-- Display results in a user-friendly web interface.
+- Image Processing and Analysis
+- Evaluation of Lens Properties (Sharpness, Vignetting, PSF, Bokeh)
+- Web Interface for User Interaction
+- Session Management (Save and Load)

+## Repository

+The source code for this project is available on GitHub: [Clona Repository](https://github.com/N4M3L355/clona)

 ## Installation